 In addition, the parties discussed concerns about the unprecedented period of disruption being experienced by the automotive industry, fueled primarily by the hyper-competitive pursuit of first-to-market strategies for leading edge technology (e.g., autonomous and/or electrified vehicles) and connectivity solutions for automobiles.
 The company shared that globally, including in North America, it has engaged in successful partnerships with technology firms, suppliers and other automakers where it provides a competitive advantage or otherwise serves the company's interests.
 The parties discussed the impact various forms of restructuring, e.g., business units or joint ventures, might have on employees.
-The company confirmed that although the company may explore various alternatives over the course of the collective agreement, there presently are no specific plans for change in business structure of Unifor-represented operations, with the exception of the plans discussed by the company with the union to open a new parts depot operation in Eastern Ontario and a new parts depot operation west of Toronto and, upon launch of these two facilities, to no longer operate out of the Bramalea Parts Distribution Centre.
+The company confirmed that although the company may explore various alternatives over the course of the collective agreement, there presently are no specific plans for change in business structure of

+Unifor-represented operations, with the exception of the transfer of operations from the Bramalea Parts Distribution Centre to the Paris and Casselman Parts Distribution Centres, presently underway.
+Once the transfer is complete, the company will no longer operate out of the Bramalea Parts Distribution Centre.
 The company assured the union that in the event future restructuring actions that may impact Unifor-represented operations are under consideration by the company, such actions will be discussed in advance with the union.
 Further, the company agreed that any such change that is decided on and implemented during the life of this Collective Agreement would be accomplished in a manner consistent with the work ownership and community employment levels provisions of this agreement.